tobiolabode/Flask_Carbon_API/README.md

 ## Requirements
 - Flask
 - Flask-RESTful
+- Requests

 ## Usage
 You can test the API by using a local host.
-To do this clone the Project
+To do that clone the Project:
 ```
 clone https://github.com/tobiolabode/Flask_Carbon_API.git
 ```